andrew/ultimate-awesome/README.md

 - [awesome-taproot](https://github.com/chainx-org/awesome-taproot) - Taproot is Bitcoin's most anticipated upgrade since Segregated Witness (SegWit) in 2017.
 - [design-resources-for-developers](https://github.com/chanmyaemaung/design-resources-for-developers) - Design Resources For Developers.
 - [awesome-face-detection-and-recognition](https://github.com/codingonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
+- [fucking-awesome-github-profile-readme](https://github.com/Correia-jpv/fucking-awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.